California Negligent Security Attorneys

 Where Do Negligent Security Claims Apply?

-The validity and strength of your case depend on where your attack occurred.
-The jurisdiction of where an incident occurred can make an impact because premise liability laws vary from one state to the next.
-Typically, you might have a negligent security claim for your injuries if your attack occurred on one of these types of properties:
+The validity and strength of your case depend on where the accident occurred.
+The jurisdiction of where an incident occurred can make an impact because premises liability laws vary from one state to the next.
+Typically, you might have a negligent security claim for your injuries if the incident occurred on one of these types of properties:

 • School or university